 James Rossi is the President and Managing Attorney of Rossi Law Group.
-His practice is primarily dedicated to aggressively defending various self-insured employers, third party administrators, and insurance carriers in workers' compensation cases.
+His practice is dedicated to aggressively defending various self-insured employers, third party administrators, and insurance carriers in workers' compensation cases.
 James has successfully defended numerous claims for serious and willful misconduct penalties, as well as L.C. §132(a) discrimination penalties.
-James regularly handles cases in several WCAB offices in Southern California, including: Oxnard, Bakersfield, Van Nuys, Los Angeles, Anaheim, Santa Ana, Long Beach, Marina Del Rey, Pomona, Riverside, and San Bernardino.
+James regularly handles cases in several WCAB offices in Southern California, including Oxnard, Bakersfield, Van Nuys, Los Angeles, Anaheim, Santa Ana, Long Beach, Marina Del Rey, Pomona, Riverside, and San Bernardino.
 He handles high exposure claims in other venues as well.

 James is admitted to practice before all California State Courts.
 He is also admitted to practice before the U.S. District Court, Central District of California, the Ninth Circuit Court of Appeals, and the United States Supreme Court.

 James is active in the workers' compensation community.
 In 2013, and again in 2014, James was a guest speaker at the WCIRB's Annual Workers' Compensation Conference in San Francisco to discuss the impact of Senate Bill 863.
 He has also been a guest speaker at other important workers' compensation events, such as the 2013 California Self-Insured Group Annual Summit in Sacramento.